arengu/ps_arengu_auth/README.md

 This module uses an API key to protect the operations.
 You can view and manage your API key under your module settings.

-⚠️ **IMPORTANT** ⚠️ This API key **allows to impersonate any customer in your store, so you must keep it secret and do not share it in publicly accessible areas such as GitHub, client-side code, and so forth..**
+> **Warning:** This API key **allows to impersonate any customer in your store, so you must keep it secret and do not share it in publicly accessible areas such as GitHub, client-side code, and so forth.**

 Authentication to the API is performed via `Authorization` header with `Bearer` schema: